angular/angular/aio/content/guide/service-worker-getting-started.md

 ng add @angular/pwa --project *project-name*
 ```

-The above command completes the following actions:
+The preceding command completes the following actions:

 1. Adds the `@angular/service-worker` package to your project.
 2. Enables service worker build support in the CLI.